vivianngo97/Punctuation_Transcription/README.md

 - the example model has 32 units, 10 epochs

 # Evaluation
+After the model is trained, it is then evaluated on a separate testing set based on the following:
+- Precision for each punctuation
+- Recall for each punctuation
-- calculate Precision, Recall, and F1-score for each punctuation
+- F1-score for each punctuation

 # Future Considerations
 These are some enhancements that could improve the performance of the model.